7 Best Split Rail Fence Gate Ideas

 Welded Pipe Style Tube Gate

 Farm style pipe gates have been around for years.
 The simple design is strong yet light in weight.
 The are easy to operate and cover large openings well.
+Making them a popular gate for split rail fence.

 Farmers and ranchers however, love their ease of use, strength and durability.